-You may also determine the charge of your battery by simply pushing the symbol below the word PUSH located on the bottom of the battery.
-The green LEDs will illuminate to show you the percentage of charge remaining in the battery.
+You may determine the charge of your spare battery prior to use by simply pushing the target symbol 2 above the word PUSH located on the bottom of the battery.
+Green LEDs will be illuminated to show you the percent charge remaining in the battery.